blackpill/tesla-display/docs/index.markdown

 </figure>
 <!-- blank line -->

+# What type of video URL address this app can support?

+1. The URL address that links to the video file directly.
+Usually it ends up with a video file suffix (eg. mp4, avi).
+2. The URL address from supported video platforms below: (Note that the live streams from these sites are still not supported)
+<a name="platforms">Supported video platforms</a>
+  - Youtube
+  - Tiktok
+  - TED talk
+  - ESPN
+  - CBC
+  - PBS

 # More about this app?

 <a href ="https://groups.google.com/g/tesla-display" target="_blank">Discuss in Google Group <img src="group.png" height=50px></a>